googleapis/google-cloud-ruby/google-cloud-life_sciences-v2beta/README.md

-# Ruby Client for the Cloud Life Sciences V2beta API
+# Ruby Client for the Cloud Life Sciences V2BETA API

 Cloud Life Sciences is a suite of services and tools for managing, processing, and transforming life sciences data.

-Cloud Life Sciences is a suite of services and tools for managing, processing, and transforming life sciences data.
-It also enables advanced insights and operational workflows using highly scalable and compliant infrastructure.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Cloud Life Sciences V2beta API.
+It provides basic client classes for a specific version of the Cloud Life Sciences V2BETA API.
 Most users should consider using the main client gem, [google-cloud-life_sciences](https://rubygems.org/gems/google-cloud-life_sciences).
 See the section below titled *Which client should I use?* for more information.